MaciejFigat/MERN_SocksShop/backend/README.md

 1. go to https://developer.paypal.com/ - add new application, create sandbox accounts (1 business one personal ) copy clientID from payPal application then put it into .env as a variable
 2. set up new route in server.js
 3. implementing paypal sdk script
+frontend:
+1. OrderScreen - request to the route and sdk script in useEffect
+2. installing react-paypal-button-v2

 ## //
 ## //
 ## //